YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 Process 1 has A LOCKed and attempts to LOCK B. Process 2 has B LOCKed and attempts to LOCK A. Because these processes do not release their current LOCKs before adding additional LOCKs, nor do they provide a timeout to detect the problem, they are deadlocked.
 Neither process can proceed normally.
 You can use LKE to release one of the LOCKs so both processes may execute.
 However, because releasing a LOCK may cause the process to violate its design assumptions, terminating one process is generally a safer way to break the deadlock.

 .. note::
-   When a process leaves M, YottaDB/GT.M normally releases any LOCKs or ZALLOCATEs held by that process.
-If a YottaDB/GT.M process terminates abnormally, or if the system "crashes" while a YottaDB/GT.M process is active, YottaDB/GT.M cannot perform normal clean-up.
-However, as soon as any other process waits several seconds for a LOCK owned by a process that no longer exists, YottaDB/GT.M automatically clears the "orphaned" LOCK.
+   When a process leaves M, YottaDB normally releases any LOCKs or ZALLOCATEs held by that process.
+If a YottaDB process terminates abnormally, or if the system "crashes" while a YottaDB process is active, YottaDB cannot perform normal clean-up.
+However, as soon as any other process waits several seconds for a LOCK owned by a process that no longer exists, YottaDB automatically clears the "orphaned" LOCK.

 +++++++++++++++++++++++++++++
 To Invoke and Exit LKE
 +++++++++++++++++++++++++++++

-YottaDB/GT.M installation procedure places the LKE utility package in a directory specified by the environment variable gtm_dist.
+YottaDB installation procedure places the LKE utility package in a directory specified by the environment variable gtm_dist.

 LKE requires that the environment variable gtmgbldir be defined.